yunshiuan/llm-agent-opinion-dynamics/README.md

 If you find our work and codebase useful for your work, please cite our work using the following BibTex citation:

 ```
-@InProceedings{chuang2023simulating,
+@article{chuang2023simulating,
+  title={Simulating Opinion Dynamics with Networks of LLM-based Agents},
-    author    = {Chuang, Yun-Shiuan and Goyal, Agam and Harlalka, Nikunj and Suresh, Siddharth and Hawkins, Robert and Yang, Sijia and Shah, Dhavan and Hu, Junjie and Rogers, Timothy T},
+  author={Chuang, Yun-Shiuan and Goyal, Agam and Harlalka, Nikunj and Suresh, Siddharth and Hawkins, Robert and Yang, Sijia and Shah, Dhavan and Hu, Junjie and Rogers, Timothy T},
-    title     = {Simulating Opinion Dynamics with Networks of LLM-based Agents},
-    booktitle = {Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies},
-    month     = {June},
-    year      = {2024},
+  journal={arXiv preprint arXiv:2311.09618},
+  year={2023}
 }
 ```